Julius Meier: Political career

 Meier's graft continued as governor, as he "diligently went after corruption and graft everywhere his political enemies were practicing it".
 For instance, his Republican gubernatorial competitor, Phil Metschan, Jr., was on the Port of Portland board.
 Meier sent an aggressive forensic accountant, Frank Akin, to determine what fraud was occurring there.
 Akin clearly discovered problems but was murdered the day before he was slated to present it to the Oregon state legislature, and had also begun an investigation of the Portland Water Bureau.
 The evidence against the Port's James H. Polhemus was already public and his resignation was demanded.
 Many rumors swirled around Akin's death.
 Polhemus was eventually cleared of charges of graft.

 Meier served for one term (1931–1935), declining to run for a second term for reasons of health.
 He hired George W. Joseph Jr. as a legal adviser during the first legislative session of his administration, paying the younger Joseph's salary personally.
 Among his accomplishments were establishing the Oregon Liquor Control Commission (after Prohibition ended), founding the Oregon State Police, helping create a State Board of Agriculture and State Unemployment Commission, pressing for the adoption of a non-partisan judicial system, and using his business acumen to help the state navigate the financial tribulations of the Great Depression.
 Efforts to establish a sales tax and public power were not immediately successful, though Federal legislation was passed in 1933 authorizing the public development of the Bonneville and Grand Coulee dams.
+During his tenure, Meier also advocated the provision of old age pensions.